 African-American male offenders receive sentences averaging 19.1 percent longer than white males—a gap that has largely remained unchanged since the U.S. Sentencing Commission began studying the issue in 2010.
-In its third report on the demographic factors affecting sentencing outcomes, the USSC also said females received shorter prison sentences than males.

 The disgraced former congressman from New York City will serve prison time for sending sexual messages to a 15-year-old girl.
 He had pleaded guilty to transmitting obscene material to a minor and was hoping for probation to deal with a self-described “sickness.”